 Our principal executive offices are located at 125 West 25th Street, 11th Floor, New York, New York 10001 and our telephone number is (866) 679-9129.
 Our website address is www.onepeloton.com.
 The information contained on, or that can be accessed through, our website is not incorporated by reference into, and is not a part of, this prospectus.
 Investors should not rely on any such information in deciding whether to purchase our Class A common stock.
-Unless otherwise indicated, the terms "Peloton," "Peloton Interactive.
-Inc., together with our consolidated subsidiaries.
+Unless otherwise indicated, the terms "Peloton," "Peloton Interactive," "we," "us," and "our" refer to Peloton Interactive, Inc., tooether with our consolidated subsidiaries.

 Peloton, the Peloton logo, Peloton Bike, Peloton Tread, Peloton Digital, and other registered or common law trade names, trademarks, or service marks of Peloton appearing in this prospectus are the property of Peloton.
 This prospectus contains additional trade names, trademarks, and service marks of other companies that are the property of their respective owners.
-We do not intend our use or display of other companies' trade names, trademarks, or service marks to imply a relationship with, or endorsement or sponsorship of us by, these other companies.
-Solely for convenience, our trademarks and tradenames referred to in this prospectus appear without the ⊚ and TM symbols, but those references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights, or the right of the applicable licensor, to these trademarks and tradenames.
+We do not intend our use or display of other companies' trade names, trademarks, or service marks on service marks or service marks to imply a relationship with, or endorsement or sponsorship of us by, these other companies.
+Solely for convenience, our trademarks and tradenames referred to in this prospectus appear without the ® and TM symbols, but those references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights, or the right of the applicable licensor, to these trademarks and tradenames.